Why I do this work and why it matters to me personally

 Why me

-That’s where I decided to focus my efforts.
-The world needs more brilliant independent brands and fewer founders who have lost the joy of running them.
+That’s where I decided to focus.
+The world needs more brilliant, human businesses and fewer founders who feel they are holding everything together alone.

 I bring two things to this work that are genuinely rare in combination.